+- ICT/Tech

 - Financial and Insurance Services

 - Professional, Scientific and Technical Services

 - Public Administration and Safety

 - Electricity, Gas, Water and Waste Services

-These sectors are broadly aligned with those identified by Wollongong's existing business attraction partnership, Advantage Wollongong.
-Advantage Wollongong is a partnership between Council, the NSW Government and UOW.
+These sectors are broadly aligned with those identified by Wollongong's existing business attraction agency, Advantage Wollongong.
+Advantage Wollongong is a partnership between Council, the NSW Department of Premier and Cabinet and the UOW.
 Since 2009 the partnership has focussed on promoting Wollongong to attract new business, investment and jobs.

-Additional sectors targeted by Advantage Wollongong, and also this Strategy, include:
+Additional sectors targeted by Advantage Wollongong include:

-- Advanced Manufacturing
+- Advance Manufacturing

 - Defence

-- Medical Science and Technology
+- Health and Wellbeing

 - Scale-ups